revops-io/revops.js/README.md

 export default App
 ```

-We built an example at https://codesandbox.io/s/sample-revopsjs-form-tx6kv for you!
+See a live example and play with a demo at https://codesandbox.io/s/sample-revopsjs-form-tx6kv

 It only takes a few steps:

 1. Copy your public API key from `https://<your_instance>.revops.io/integrations/api/key`
-2. Replace the __public key__, line 38 if you haven't made any changes
+2. Replace the __public key__
 3. Complete the form
 4. Find the account at `https://<your_instance>.revops.io/accounts`

 ## Main Components
 - [SignUp](https://github.com/revops-io/revops.js/wiki/SignUp) - Creates an acccount in RevOps
-- [PaymentMethod](https://github.com/revops-io/revops.js/wiki/Payment-Method) - Creates or modifies payment instruments.
-Also capable of creating accounts.
+- [PaymentMethod](https://github.com/revops-io/revops.js/wiki/Payment-Method) - Creates and modifies payment instruments.
+Also supports the creation of accounts in Revops for a unified workflow.
 - [RevOpsAuth](https://github.com/revops-io/revops.js/wiki/RevOpsAuth-Component) - Wrapper component used to authenticate and coordinate state between multiple components.

 ## Integrating Revops-js